 Joined vs Conjoined

 Joined is a word used to describe a connection or a link between two things or even more than two things.
 It is a very frequently used term in our day-to-day lives.
-For example, while signing the deal, people often describe the incidents as – ‘The two parties joined hands’
+For example, while signing the deal, people describe the incidents as – ‘The two parties joined hands.’

 Conjoined can also be seen as a synonym of Join.
-It is also often used interchangeably with a join but a lot different.
+It is also used interchangeably with a join but differs greatly.
 Conjoined is used mainly while talking about conjoined twins connected with each other by an organ since birth.
-It was taken from Latin and French words conjungere and conjoindre.
+It was taken from the Latin and French words conjungere and conjoindre.

 Comparison Table